A specialist respiratory team have been recognised for their role in setting up a training programme for staff in response to COVID-19.

 “You all demonstrated what it meant to be a true professional, to be a North Tees and Hartlepool colleague.
 Your calm, resolve and capacity to move at pace contributed to your nomination, well done!”

-The team were nominated by clinical specialist respiratory physiotherapist Caroline Fernandes-James and were presented with their award by deputy people officer Gary Wright.
+The team were nominated by clinical specialist respiratory physiotherapist Caroline Fernandes-James.
+Deputy people officer Gary Wright presented them with their award.